DocSystem/macos-background-manager/README.md

 To get this script working, you need:

-Python 3 (I use Python 3.6.8), download it on https://www.python.org/downloads/mac-osx/
+Python 3 (I use Python 3.6.8), download it at https://www.python.org/downloads/mac-osx/

-Here are the dependencies to install with pip:
+Here are the dependencies that you need to install with pip:

 * plistlib

-To install them, type this command in the terminal:
+To install it, type this command in the terminal:

 ```
 pip3 install --upgrade plistlib